vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ## 🎯 **What Makes This Book Special**

-### **Adaptive Granularity Strategy (Author's Method)**
+### **Adaptive Granularity Governance: The Khan Microservice Pattern**

-At the heart of this book is **The Adaptive Granularity Strategy (Author's Method)** — a systematic methodology for determining optimal microservice boundaries.
+At the heart of this book is **Adaptive Granularity Governance: The Khan Microservice Pattern** (formerly the Adaptive Granularity Strategy): a systematic methodology for determining optimal microservice boundaries.
 This adaptive framework considers your specific:

-**Industry Recognition**: The Adaptive Granularity Strategy has gained widespread recognition as a proposed methodology based on field experience, developed through professional practice across numerous organizations.
+**Field basis:** The methodology is an original synthesis by the author, refined through professional practice.
+Please cite when you reuse it ([CITATIONS.md](CITATIONS.md)).

 - **Organizational maturity** and team structure
 - **Business domain complexity** and change frequency